-Editor’s note: This story has been updated to better reflect the leadership of residents of various housing communities in making decisions regarding community gardens.
+Editor’s note: This story has been updated on Nov.
+4 to better reflect the leadership of residents of various housing communities in making decisions regarding community gardens.

 Peering into an aqua plastic container that sat atop a folding table, an older woman paused to ask Richard Morris about its contents.